Prelude to the Battle of Droop Mountain

 Forces Clash at Droop Mountain

 As Echols’s reinforcements arrived on the scene, Averell deployed his troops for an assault.
-After probing the Confederate center, Averell sent a detachment to the west to outflank the Rebels on their left.
+After probing the Confederate center, Averell sent a detachment to the west to outflank the Confederates on their left.
 He then demonstrated against the Confederate right and center as his flanking detachment moved into position.
-After six hours of artillery fire and close-quarter combat, Averell’s detachment turned the Confederate left and routed the Rebel defenders.
-The Yankees chased the retreating Rebels as far south as Lewisburg.
+After six hours of artillery fire and close-quarter combat, Averell’s detachment turned the Confederate left and routed the Confederate defenders.
+The Yankees chased the retreating Confederates as far south as Lewisburg.
 The next day, Averell and Duffié merged forces at Lewisburg but did not continue the pursuit.

 The Battle of Droop Mountain was a Union victory that accomplished little.
-Averell lost 140 men driving the Rebels off of the peak, but the Federals did not damage the railway, nor did they drive the Rebels out of the Greenbrier Valley.
+Averell lost 140 men driving the Confederates off of the peak, but the Federals did not damage the railway, nor did they drive the Confederates out of the Greenbrier Valley.
 The Confederates suffered 275 casualties, but within ten days they reoccupied their previous positions.